 ABOUT THE FESTIVAL

-This will be the First Year of DocuFest but we will continuing many of the traditions established in our parent festival.
+This will be the Second Year of DocuFest but we will continuing many of the traditions established in our parent festival.
 We will be continuing our Filmmaker Interviews which eventual are released online as our “An Interview With…” web-series and we will have panel discussions throughout the weekend all provided LIVE and made available later for those who may have missed them.
 All “Official Selected” films will be available to view for the two days of our event for filmmakers and patrons but it is our Live Panel Discussions, Filmmaker Interviews, and live chats that will connect filmmakers and audiences.
 Our goal is to provide independent film makers with a place where they can share their innovative and artistic talents to the masses.
-We look forward seeing you at the 2021 DocuFest.
+We look forward seeing you at the 2022 DocuFest.

-We are in our sixth year of the SWFF but this will be the first year of DocuFest.
+We are in our sixth year of the SWFF but this will be the second year of DocuFest.
 This is an extension of Co-Festival Director/Program Director Kevin Powers' work through the GCI Film Festival (2012-2014) as well as his previous work with the Fright Fest Film Festival (Gainesville, GA) and the Cinemacabre Film Festival (Gainesville, GA).
 This film festival is designed to spotlight the talents of those in the non-fiction genre that is sometimes overlooked by many mainstream film festivals.